The Vegan Sandwich Manifesto: Sandwich ideas, spreads, sauces, and more

 There are tons of vegan bacon recipes out there, but this one is the crispiest because it uses rice paper.
 It’s not that filling, though, so you’ll just have to make more to compensate.

-Sandwich Spread Recipes
+Sandwich Spread Recipes: Our Favorites

 Add dimension to your sandwich with one of these delicious sandwich spreads: